DCTV: Harley Quinn, Kevin Smith’s Daughter, Victim Of Human Trafficking On ‘Supergirl’ [Recap]

 - Vijay Nadeer: First New MCU Character Of 2017 Is An Inhuman — Agents Of SHIELD Recap

 “Supergirl Lives” had plenty of things going on in the subplots as well.
-Still unaware that The Guardian is really James Olson, Supergirl and the new superhero in National City still don’t see eye-to-eye, and Kara is perplexed that James seems to side with “Team Guardian.”
-After a physical run-in with one of criminals that The Guardian was stopping, the black-eyed Winn decided he wasn’t cut out to fight crime.
+Still unaware that the Guardian is really James Olson, Supergirl and the new superhero in National City still don’t see eye-to-eye, and Kara is perplexed that James seems to side with “Team Guardian.”
+After a physical run-in with one of the criminals that the Guardian was stopping, the black-eyed Winn decided he wasn’t cut out to fight crime.
 But after coming through in the clutch on another planet, Winn achieved a new level of confidence before the show’s end.

-At the same time, Supergirl’s adoptive sister Alex reached a new level of confidence (and happiness) with her girlfriend Maggie, and must wrestle with the fact that she’s ultimately been unhappy for a large part of her life.
+At the same time, Supergirl’s adoptive sister Alex reached a new level of confidence (and happiness) with her girlfriend Maggie and must wrestle with the fact that she’s ultimately been unhappy for a large part of her life.
 And the will-they-or-won’t-they question of potential romance between Kara Zor-El and Mon-El seems to be leaning more towards “they will,” as he confessed to Supergirl that he wants her to train him to be a superhero like her.

 And fans who have been into science fiction television for years almost certainly recognize Dichen Lachman, who returned to Supergirl as the villain Veronica Sinclair, also known as Roulette.
 Since her character was left alive without much of a physical showdown, it seems very likely that Lachman will return as Roulette in the future.
 The Australian actress also has or had recurring roles on shows like Marvel’s Agents of SHIELD, Dollhouse, and The 100.